Sunday, May 31, 2020

 "Aha.
 You, sir, sound like you've had an interesting life."

 "And you, sir, sound like you are buttering me up in order to ask another question.
 You can simply ask.
-I shall answer to best of my ability."
+I shall answer to the best of my ability."

 Diego snickered.